 regularly works Saturday or Sunday and Public Holidays.

-22.15 For the purposes of subclause 21.16 ‘regularly works’ means
+22.15 For the purposes of subclause 21.16 ‘regularly works’ means has previously worked their ordinary hours on at least 10 shifts, that fall on either a Saturday, Sunday or Public Holiday, in the previous 12 months.
+For clarity, where a shift is worked on a Saturday and then a second shift is worked on a Sunday this will count towards 2 of the 10 shifts.
+If a shift is worked which begins on a Saturday and continues beyond midnight and ends on the Sunday, this will count as 1 of the 10 shifts.

-1 of 22.16 To avoid any doubt, this means that an Employee who is a shift worker for the purposes of the clause above is entitled to 5 weeks of paid annual leave for each year of service with Lifeblood.
+22.16 To avoid any doubt, this means that an Employee who is a shift worker for the purposes of the clause above is entitled to 5 weeks of paid annual leave for each year of service with Lifeblood.

+22.17 Additional Annual Leave will be credited based on contracted hours.

-22.17 22.18 Any Additional Annual Leave accrued under this clause does not attract any penalties or annual leave loading.
+22.18 Any Additional Annual Leave accrued under this clause does not attract any penalties or annual leave loading.

 22.19 Additional Annual Leave will be credited to eligible Employee’s leave balances no later than the first full pay period on or after the Employee’s anniversary date the following year.